 - Download our Ho Chi Minh City Schools Guide

-Transportation in Vietnam is a big topic, and simply crossing the street is a skill that expats moving to Vietnam need to learn swiftly.
-There are buses and bus routes around the city but they are not fully accessible to Westerners unless one makes the effort to learn a little Vietnamese.
-Taxis can be cheap provided expats use a reputable company.
+Transportation in Vietnam is a big topic, and simply crossing the street is a skill that expats moving to Vietnam will need to learn swiftly.
+There is a bus system in the city but unless expats make the effort to learn a little Vietnamese, it can be difficult to use.
+Taxis can be cheap and safe provided expats use a reputable company.
 There are also many motorbike taxi drivers ready to speedily transport brave commuters around the city.

-Shopping-wise, the choice is extensive and varied from luxury shopping malls to small superettes and markets.
-This goes for restaurants too, whether choosing to sample some of the famous Saigon pho from a street corner or eat at a cordon bleu restaurant.
-With so much choice in terms of wining, dining, shopping and even accommodation, Ho Chi Minh City is an attractive option for many expats.
+Shopping-wise, expats will have an extensive variety, from luxury shopping malls to small superettes and markets.
+This goes for restaurants too, whether choosing to sample some of the famous Saigon pho from a street corner or eat at a Michelin-star restaurant.
+With so much choice in terms of wining, dining, shopping and entertainment, Ho Chi Minh City is an attractive option for many expats.

 "I enjoy the constant energy this city holds".
 Dierdre Appel relocated from New Jersey to Ho Chi Minh City to teach English.
 Read about her experiences of Ho Chi Minh City here.